 - In May 2014, the IASB issued IRFS 15: Revenue from Contracts with Customers, which replaces IAS 18: Revenues and covers principles for reporting about the nature, amount, timing and uncertainty of revenue and cash flows arising from contracts with customers.
 IFRS 15 is effective for annual periods beginning on or after January 1, 2017.
 The Company is in the process of reviewing the standard to determine the impact on its consolidated financial statements. - In May 2014, the IASB issued amendments to IAS 16: Property, Plant, and Equipment and IAS 38: Intangibles, prohibiting the use of revenue-based deprecation for property, plant and equipment and significantly limiting the use of revenue based amortization for intangible assets.
 These amendments are effective for annual periods beginning on or after January 1, 2016.
-The Company is in the process of reviewing the standard to determine the impact on its consolidated financial statements. - In July 2014, the IASB issued IFRS 9, Financial Instruments ("IFRS 9").
-The IASB has previously published versions of IFRS 9 that introduced new classification and measurement requirements (in 2009 and 2010) and a new hedge accounting model (in 2013).
-The July 2014 publication represents the final version of the standard, replaces earlier versions of IFRS 9 and substantially completes the IASB's project to replace IAS 39 Financial Instruments: Recognition and Measurement.
+The Company is in the process of reviewing the standard to determine the impact on its consolidated financial statements.

-(An Exploration Stage Company) Form 51-102F1: Management's Discussion and Analysis For the Three Months Ended March 31, 2015 and 2014 (Expressed in Canadian Dollars)
+(An Exploration Stage Company) Form 51-102F1: Management's Discussion and Analysis For the Three and Six Months Ended June 30, 2015 and 2014 (Expressed in Canadian Dollars - Unaudited)